Wes Moore sworn in as Maryland's first Black governor

 Wes Moore sworn in as Maryland’s first Black governor

-Maryland Gov. Wes Moore has been sworn in as the state’s first Black governor
+Maryland governor Wes Moore has been sworn in as the state’s first Black governor

 Wes Moore sworn in as Maryland's first Black governorShow all 12